jjacke13/holesail-termux/README.md

 # holesail-termux
-A script to build and install Holesail in termux
+A script to build and install Holesail in termux.
+It is based on: https://github.com/holesail/holesail/issues/21#issuecomment-2455157536

 Steps: